Guided Walks in the Lake District

 Green Man Survival offer a half-day guided woodland walk which is family-friendly.
 Image from Green Man Survival Facebook.

-Green Man Survival offer a half-day guided woodland walk which is family-friendly.
-A bonus is that you will learn some bushcraft essentials on the way.
-This is a great way to enjoy nature, quality family time and learn about bushcraft.
-They are located toward the southern end of Windermere Lake in a beautiful location away from the crowds of the more well-known walking routes.
+They are located toward the southern end of Windermere Lake, a beautiful location away from the crowds of the more well-known walking routes.
 As they guide you through woodland, you will have the opportunity to learn about tracking, plant identification, local history and wildlife observation.

 Find more information here.